clintpgeorge/ldamcmc/README.md

 This research is partially supported by generous contributions from the International Center for Automated Research at the University of Florida Levin College of Law.

-The author would like to express sincere thanks to Dr. Hani Doss for all the insightful comments and advice on this research.
-The author also would like to thank Dr. Joseph N. Wilson, Zhe Chen, and Wei Xia for the valuable discussions and critics that helped throughout the development of this project.
+The authors would like to thank Dr. Joseph N. Wilson, Zhe Chen, and Wei Xia for the valuable discussions and critics that helped throughout the development of this project.